Welcome to Gold Coast Private Maternity

 - 3 course, 5 star celebration meal cooked by our executive chef

-- Chocolate dipped strawberries on your discharge
+- Chocolate dipped strawberries delivered after baby is born

-- Complimentary photography sitting voucher
+- Complimentary photography voucher

 We encourage you to visit your family and friends at Gold Coast Private Hospital.
 In doing so, please be mindful of other patients in the hospital and ensure your visiting hours are kept within the times allocated below: